11 Downing Street

-11 Downing Street in London, also known colloquially in the United Kingdom as Number 11, is the official residence of Britain's Chancellor of the Exchequer (who traditionally also has the title of Second Lord of the Treasury).
+11 Downing Street in London, also known colloquially in the United Kingdom as Number 11, is the official residence of the chancellor of the exchequer (who traditionally also has the title of Second Lord of the Treasury).
 The residence, in Downing Street in London, was built alongside the official residence of the Prime Minister at Number 10 in 1682.

-The first Chancellor to live there was Henry Petty-Fitzmaurice in 1806, but Number 11 did not become the Chancellor's official residence until 1828.
+The first chancellor to live there was Henry Petty-Fitzmaurice in 1806, but Number 11 did not become the chancellor's official residence until 1828.

-From 1997 onwards, Prime Ministers Tony Blair, Gordon Brown, David Cameron, Theresa May and Boris Johnson chose to reside for all or part of their term of office in the flat above Number 11, as its residential apartment is larger than at Number 10.
-However, the Prime Minister's home is traditionally described being at Number 10.
+From 1997 to 2022, prime ministers Tony Blair, Gordon Brown, David Cameron, Theresa May and Boris Johnson chose to reside for all or part of their term of office in the flat above Number 11, as its residential apartment is larger than at Number 10.
+Rishi Sunak broke with this by resuming residence in the smaller flat above Number 10.
+Current Prime Minister Keir Starmer, his wife Victoria, and their two children live above Number 11.

 Background

 Number 11 is part of a (blackened) yellow-brick Georgian-era converted mansion.
 The building overlooks St. James's Park and Horse Guards Parade and consists—from left to right—of Numbers 12, 11 and 10.

 Number 11 is located on the left side of Number 10, the official residence of the Prime Minister (or First Lord of the Treasury) since the early 19th century.
 Number 12, to the left of Number 11, is the official residence of the Chief Whip, but it is now used as the Prime Minister's press office.

 As a result of many internal alterations over the years, the three terraced houses are internally a single complex; one can walk from number 11 to number 10, via an internal connecting door, without using the street doors.
-The Cabinet Office on Whitehall is also directly connected to these at its rear making up an executive office of the prime Minister and senior Privy Councillors.
+The Cabinet Office on Whitehall is also directly connected to these at its rear making up an executive office of the prime minister and senior Privy Councillors.